COVID-19 Consumer Resources

 - NMLS Consumer Access – Thinking of using a mortgage lender or money service provider?
 Use NMLS Consumer Access to verify mortgage professionals and nonbank money services like money transmission.
 This public website allows consumers to confirm whether a financial service provider is actively licensed in any given state.

 - Steps to take if you lose income or have trouble meeting financial obligations – Concerned about your financial health?
-The Consumer Financial Protection Bureau (CFPB) released a blog (also available in Spanish here) to help consumers navigate personal financial impacts of the coronavirus.
+The CFPB has released a blog (also available in Spanish here) to help consumers navigate personal financial impacts of the coronavirus.
 The blog provides important resources that include steps to take if you lose income or have trouble paying bills or meeting other financial obligations:

 - Contacting lenders, servicers and debt collectors.

 - Working with housing and credit counselors to understand your options.

 - Protecting yourself and being aware of potential scams.